fluree/to-do-lists-generator/README.md

 ### **Ledger**

-A ledger in Fluree is basically the mechanism which stores and keeps track of [_updates_](https://docs.flur.ee/docs/1.0.0/transact/updating-data) or [_transactions_](https://docs.flur.ee/docs/1.0.0/transact/basics) to your data.
-There are a few different ways to create a new ledger, for more details refer to the [ledger](https://docs.flur.ee/docs/1.0.0/getting-started/ledger-operations) docs.
+A ledger in Fluree is basically the mechanism which stores and keeps track of [_transactions and updates_](https://github.com/fdmmarshall/to-do-lists-generator#transacting-and-updating-data) to your data.
+There are a few different ways to create a new [ledger](https://docs.flur.ee/docs/1.0.0/getting-started/ledger-operations).

 Here we will create a new ledger in the admin UI: